3mmar3bdalkber/ITI-Summer-Training---Front/README.md

 # ITI-Summer-Training - Front-END
+# simple project sale using html,css and bootstrab to make website sales
+# for cloud servers

-projects front-end training at 2025-july
+# training at 2025-july